European shares back in the red for October on weak results

 "If these trends continue, the banking sector should continue to outperform," BNP's Gijsels said.

-However, euro zone government bond yields seesawed on Friday as investors grappled with various economic data and what they may spell for inflation expectations and the future direction of central bank policy.

-In a sign that longer-term concerns about the sector remain, shares of RBS, up as much as 3.5 percent at the open, reversed course to end down 1.2 percent after analysts raised doubts about the sustainability of its profits.
+But in a sign that longer term concerns about the sector remain, shares of RBS, up as much as 3.5 percent at the open, reversed course and were trading down 1.2 percent after analysts raised doubts about the sustainability of its profits.

 European banks are still down 16 percent this year.

-Overall, third quarter earnings for STOXX 600 companies are expected to contract 9.9 percent, according to data from Thomson Reuters I/B/E/S. (Additional reporting by Danilo Masoni; Editing by Vikram Subhedar and Robin Pomeroy)
+Overall, third quarter earnings for STOXX 600 companies are expected to contract 9.9 percent, according to data from Thomson Reuters I/B/E/S. (Editing by Vikram Subhedar and Jon Boyle)

 * Indexes up: Dow 0.43 pct, S&P 0.52 pct, Nasdaq 0.50 pct (Adds details, changes comment, updates prices)